-The most commonly known Awase Dashi, or dashi with kombu and katsuobushi (dried bonito flakes) is a bit too strong and it might ruin the clams’ flavors, so I wouldn’t recommend using it.
+The most commonly used Awase Dashi made with kombu and katsuobushi (dried bonito flakes) is a bit too strong and it might ruin the flavors coming from the clams, so I wouldn’t recommend using it.

 Try tasting the soup before and after adding sake.
 Sake is made with fermented rice and it has umami and sweetness in there while masking the unwanted smell that sometimes accompanies seafood.
 After adding sake, don’t you feel the essence of the broth sharpens up?
 It’s a bit hard to describe, but the Japanese believe the magic in sake and the big difference it makes with a dish.

-Japanese Clam Soup for Girls’ Day (Hinamatsuri)
+Japanese Clear Clam Soup for Girls’ Day

 Gather all the ingredients (clams should be scrubbed and clean after de-gritting).

-- Put water, kombu and clams in a saucepan and start cooking on medium heat.
+Put water, kombu and clams in a saucepan and start cooking on medium heat.
 If you have extra time, I recommend adding kombu in water first to let it seep for a longer time.

-- When small bubbles are around the edges of the pot and water is almost boiling, discard the kombu.
+When small bubbles are around the edges of the pot and water is almost boiling, discard the kombu.
 You can also skim the foam to make very nice clear broth.
 When boiling, turn down the heat.

-- When all the clams open up, add sake.
+When all the clams open up, add sake.
 Taste the soup and add pinch of kosher salt if needed.
 The clams will get chewy and hard when you cook for a long time, so turn off the heat and serve.

 Prep time does not include the time for de-griting (which can take 1-4 hours).